2J/LoLNameCheck/README.md

 ### Installation

-Requires Coffeescript.
+Uses PHP on the Yii Framework.
+Configure Yii path at index.php

-Insert your developer API key to check_controller.coffee
+Put your League of Legends API key in protected/config/main.php